Anglo-Israelis

 Anglo-Israelis can generally be defined as coming from the United States, Canada, the United Kingdom, Australia, New Zealand, and South Africa.

-Name origin
+Etymology

-The term "Anglo-Saksim" is not an ethnic term in Israel, but rather a cultural and linguistic term for diaspora Jews whose first language is English and who grew up in a country within the Anglosphere.
+The term "Anglo-Saksonim" is not an ethnic term in Israel, but rather a cultural and linguistic term for diaspora Jews whose first language is English and who grew up in a country within the Anglosphere.

 The name derives from the Anglo-Saxons who were the precursor population to the modern English people.

 History

 Jews have existed in the English-speaking world since the Middle Ages when Jewish merchants from Normandy arrived in England in 1070.

 During the Israeli War of Independence in 1948, the 7th Armored Brigade became known as the "Anglo-Saxon Brigade", due to its heavy amount of Anglo-Israeli soldiers.